lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 *Note: if you receive the error message "ModuleNotFoundError: No module named 'neuron'", then you have to check again your PYTHONPATH and export it correctly.*

-*Another possible error is related with libreadline.so.5.
+*Note:Another possible error is related with libreadline.so.5.
 If you see this message install the following:*
 ```
 sudo apt-get update
 sudo apt-get install libreadline5